 - $200,000 Settlement (Maine 2009: The Diocese of Portland agreed to a settlement of $200,000 with a woman who had alleged sexual abuse by Rev. James Vallely in 1976 when she was just 11 years old and serving as an altar server at St. Michael’s parish in South Berwick.
 Unfortunately, Vallely passed away in 1997.

 - $750,000 Settlement (Maine 2001): A 15-year-old female suffered severe emotional distress and underlying psychological problems after she was repeatedly and violently sexually abused by the defendant merchant marines.
 Testimony revealed that the plaintiff suffered a history of early age sexual molestation.
 The plaintiff testified that she was ‘owned‘ by the defendants and contended that she was forced to perform sexual acts.
-The maritime academy and other midshipmen settled prior to trial.
+The maritime academy and other midshipmen settled before trial.

 Maine Sex Abuse Case Law